ywiyogo/AssetFolio/README.md

 ## Introduction

-Assetfolio is a multi-asset portfolio tracker that keeps our assets private.
+AssetFolio is a multi-asset portfolio tracker that keeps our assets private.
 In the world of cloud technology, many data and information are shared and concentrate on the big technology companies, banks or the data trader companies.
 Their activities on how to share our data are not transparent.
-Assetfolio application helps us to keep or asset information private on our personal computer.
+AssetFolio application helps us to keep or asset information private on our personal computer.
 It allows us to retrieve information online about the price changes without sharing our asset data.

 Software Dependencies: